JanusGraph/janusgraph/docs/operations/configured-graph-factory.md

 JanusGraphManager and thus bound in your gremlin script executions as `graph1` and `graph2`, respectively.

-### Important
+### Automatic Separation of Graphs in Backends

-For convenience, if your configuration used to open a graph specifies `graph.graphname`, but does not specify the backend’s storage directory, tablename, or keyspacename, then the relevant parameter will automatically be set to the value of `graph.graphname`.
+For convenience, if your configuration used to open a graph specifies `graph.graphname`, but does not specify the backend’s storage directory, table name, keyspace name, or index name, then the relevant parameter will automatically be set to the value of `graph.graphname`.
 However, if you supply one of those parameters, that value will always take precedence.
 And if you supply neither, they default to the configuration option’s